31-Year-Old Outfielder – Free Agent

 Jordan Danks Contract Information:

-Signed one-year minor league deal with the Rangers in January of 2016.
+Released by the Rangers in April of 2016.

 To instantly reveal our fantasy analysis of every player – including Jordan Danks – simply subscribe now.

 Jordan Danks Split Stats (View Full Split Stats)